M.A. in History

 Career Opportunities: The M.A. program prepares students for a Ph.D. program in history or for a variety of careers, including positions in teaching, government, museum work, or policy research and advocacy.

-Adviser & Planning Form
+Advisor & Planning Form

-In consultation with their adviser, M.A. students should complete the M.A. planning form (thesis or non-thesis) and file a copy with the History Department's graduate office.
+In consultation with their advisor, M.A. students should complete the M.A. planning form (thesis or non-thesis) and file a copy with the History Department's graduate office.
 Student should update the planning form whenever making changes in their course of study.
 Students often fulfill degree requirements by taking different courses than originally expected.
 Such changes occur for many reasons, and it is always difficult, if not impossible, to know which courses will be offered a year or more in advance.

-Keep a copy of the planning form on your computer and email copies to the graduate secretary and your faculty adviser.
+Keep a copy of the planning form on your computer and email copies to the graduate secretary and your faculty advisor.
 Each time you make a change in your planning form, email the revised version to both.
 However you maintain your planning form, please make sure that the History Department graduate office always has the current version.

 Degree Requirements